Christux/KeyboardLedMonitor/README.md

 ```
 klm -D -k /dev/tty1
 ```
-The program works in background, the knight rider is running.
+The program works in background, the knight rider mode is running.

 ```
 klm -C /dev/tty1